-In this final pairing, I am going to focus on the trans experience and take the contrast in a little bit of a different direction.
+In this final pairing, I will focus on the trans experience and take the contrast in a slightly different direction.
 We already explored pro and anti-LGBTQIA+ films and good and bad representation.
 Now let us focus on two positive examples.
 As Eisenstein already stated, new meanings can emerge through montage or, in this case, by playing them back-to-back.
-In the following double feature, I will present an explicitly trans film after one that does not necessarily have to be.
+In the following double feature, I will present an explicitly trans film, followed by one that does not necessarily have to be.

-First, I will present Caterpillarplasty (David Barlow-Krelina, CA 2018) a very stylized sci-fi animation about extreme plastic surgery.
-It is about a man who goes to surgery to change his body to realize his inner butterfly.
+First, I will present CATERPILLARPLASTY (David Barlow-Krelina, CA, 2018), a highly stylised sci-fi animated film about extreme plastic surgery.
+It is about a man who undergoes surgery to transform his body and discover his inner butterfly.
 The characters are deformed and will go through any form of pain just to be "pretty".
 The commentary on plastic surgery aside, this film goes full body horror with the way you see the surgeons modify their patient's body.
-This is very reminiscent of the work of the father of body horror - David Cronenberg.
+This is reminiscent of the work of the father of body horror, David Cronenberg.
 The animation is grotesque and really makes you crawl in your skin.
-The unsettling character designs and the way the surgeries are portrayed achieve a profound sense of unease - dysphoria.
+The unsettling character designs and the way the surgeries are portrayed achieve a profound sense of unease-dysphoria.

 I think it is not that far of a stretch to say that the idea of wanting to show your inner self to other people is something that resonates with trans people.
-Expressing yourself - and possibly your gender - with your outward appearance is called gender expression which can relieve gender dysphoria.
+Expressing yourself-and possibly your gender-with your outward appearance is called gender expression, which can relieve gender dysphoria.
 This gender expression can but does not necessarily have to come in the form of surgery (Holleb, 2019, pp. 131-134).
-Therefore, this movie functions as a metaphor for dysphoria and the way to euphoria through your gender expression.
+Therefore, this film functions as a metaphor for dysphoria and the way to euphoria through your gender expression.
 Ideally, booklets or an accompanying text would already hint at this connection.
 I would like to add that I think this film would work without making the connection to transness at first.
 By creating a more general and non-gender-specific form of dysphoria, the cis viewer can identify with an approximation of the feeling of dysphoria and can possibly relate somewhat to the specific gender dysphoria that is presented in the second short.

-I am going to follow up this highly polished animation with a very raw documentary: A Trans with a Movie Camera (Frances Arpaia, US 2018) is a non-narrative cine-essay that very much locates itself in the avant-garde scene.
-With self-awareness front and center, it reflects on the potential trans women have in film - similar to Man with a Movie

-CAMERA (CHELOVEK S KINO-APPARATOM, Dziga Vertov, SU 1929) at the time.
+I will follow up this highly polished animation with a very raw documentary: A TRANS WITH A MOVIE CAMERA (Frances Arpaia, US, 2018) is a non-narrative cine-essay that very much locates itself in the avant-garde scene.
+With self-awareness front and center, it reflects on the potential trans women have in film-similar to MAN WITH A MOVIE CAMERA (CHELOVEKS KINO-APPARATOM, Dziga Vertov, SU 1929) at the time.
 The contrast between animation and documentary further leans into my idea of contrast programming.
 A fire-spitting trans woman and the hardcore punk lyrics: "They told us we were girls; So we claimed our female lives; Now they tell us we aren't girls; [...]
-We're fucking future girls; living outside society's shit" (A Trans with a Movie Camera, 0'30"-0'47") create a strong contrast to the high polished render that played before.
+We're fucking future girls; living outside society's shit" (A TRANS WITH A MOVIE CAMERA, 0'30"-0'47") create a strong contrast to the high polished render that played before.
 This film is not decorated with cute aesthetics.
 Instead, it is raw, unpolished, and true to the many facets of the life of trans women.